twishi1111/tha-lab_cobalt-strike-introduction/README.md

 #### Setup

-1. Boot your Metasploitable THA VM.
+1. Boot your THA Vulnerable Client and THA Metasploitable VMs.

 2. Boot your THA Kali VM and login.